nattycoder/Design-and-Implementation-of-a-Secure-Zero-Trust-Architecture-on-Azure/README.md

 ## Featured Articles So Far

-- Designing a Secure Zero Trust Architecture on Azure: Part 1 — What is Zero Trust, and Why Should You Care?
+- <a href="https://medium.com/@alaayedi090/designing-a-secure-zero-trust-architecture-on-azure-part-1-what-is-zero-trust-and-why-should-6740b77f7b16">What is Zero Trust?</a>
-- The Importance of Gap Assessment in a Zero Trust Approach: Part 2 — Why Gap Assessment is the First Step Toward a Successful Zero Trust Strategy?
+- <a href="https://medium.com/@alaayedi090/the-importance-of-gap-assessment-in-a-zero-trust-approach-part-2-why-gap-assessment-is-the-871bd1d0079d">Gap Assessment for Zero Trust Implementation</a>
-- Microsoft Entra ID: The Backbone of Modern Identity Management
+- <a href="https://medium.com/@alaayedi090/microsoft-entra-id-the-backbone-of-modern-identity-management-9b290da2e126">What is Microsoft Entra ID?</a>

 ## Getting Started